trappeur1975/ocs_projet8_todolist/README.md

 2. Install the libraries with the command composer install

-3. personnaliser ses variables d'environnement dans le fichier ".env" et ".env.test" To benefit from a data set and be able to use them in front via the application or in the backend to execute unit and functional tests then in the "env" and ".env.test" file use the same database
+3. customize its environment variables in the ".env" and ".env.test" file To benefit from a data set and be able to use them in front via the application or in the backend to execute unit and functional tests then in the "env" and ".env.test" file use the same database

     for example: DATABASE_URL="mysql://root:@127.0.0.1:3306/ocsp8todolist_test"